-No ThirdParty Beneficiaries; Relationship of the Parties.
+No Third-Party Beneficiaries; Relationship of the Parties.
 This Agreement does not provide and shall not be construed to provide third parties (i.e., non-parties to this Agreement), including any Registered Name Holder, with any remedy, claim, cause of action or privilege.
-Nothing in this Agreement shall be construed as creating an employer-employee or agency relationship, a partnership or a joint venture between the Parties.
+Nothing in this Agreement shall be construed as creating an employer-employee relationship, agency relationship, a partnership, or a joint venture between the Parties.

 Force Majeure.
-Neither Party shall be responsible for any failure to perform any obligation (other than payment obligations) or provide service hereunder because of any Act of God, strike, work stoppage, governmental acts or directives, war, riot, , or civil commotion, equipment or facilities shortages which are being experienced by providers of telecommunications services generally, or other similar force beyond such Party's reasonable control.
+Neither Party shall be responsible for any failure to perform any obligation (other than payment obligations) or provide service hereunder because of any act of god, strike, work stoppage, governmental act or directive, war, riot, epidemic, civil commotion, equipment or facilities shortages, failure of telecommunications services, or other similar force beyond such Party's reasonable control.

 Further Assurances.
 Each Party hereto shall execute and/or cause to be delivered to each other Party hereto such instruments and other documents, and shall take such other actions, as such other Party may reasonably request for the purpose of carrying out or evidencing any of the transactions contemplated by this Agreement.

 Amendments.
-Except as otherwise provided in this Agreement, any amendment or supplement to this Agreement shall be deemed accepted by the Registrar two (2) weeks after it was posted on Console and sent by email in accordance with section 2.21.
-Any new services offered by UNR after the date of execution of this Agreement and approved by ICANN may be subject to additional terms and conditions as may be established by UNR, which terms and conditions shall be deemed accepted in the event Registrar opts to offer such future approved services.
+Except as otherwise provided in this Agreement, any amendment or supplement to this Agreement shall be deemed accepted by the Registrar two (2) weeks after it was posted on Console and sent by email in accordance with section 2.27.
+Any new services offered by the Registry Operator after the date of execution of this Agreement and approved by ICANN may be subject to additional terms and conditions as may be established by the Registry Operator, which terms and conditions shall be deemed accepted in the event Registrar opts to offer such future approved services.

 Attorneys' Fees.
-If any legal action or other legal proceeding (including arbitration) relating to the performance under this Agreement or the enforcement of any provision of this Agreement is brought against either Party hereto, the prevailing Party shall be entitled to recover reasonable attorneys' fees, costs and disbursements (in addition to any other relief to which the prevailing Party may be entitled).Dispute Resolution; Choice of Law; Venue.
+If any legal action or other legal proceeding (including arbitration) relating to the performance under this Agreement or the enforcement of any provision of this Agreement is brought against either Party hereto, the prevailing Party shall be entitled to recover reasonable attorneys' fees, costs, and disbursements (in addition to any other relief to which the prevailing Party may be entitled).

+Dispute Resolution; Choice of Law; Venue.
 The Parties shall attempt to resolve any disputes between them prior to resorting to litigation.

-This Agreement is to be construed in accordance with and governed by the internal laws of the Cayman Islands without giving effect to any choice of law rule that would cause the application of the laws of any jurisdiction other than the internal laws of the Cayman Islands to the rights and duties of the Parties.
-Any legal action or other legal proceeding relating to this Agreement or the enforcement of any provision of this Agreement shall be brought or otherwise commenced in a court located in Grand Cayman, Cayman Islands.
+This Agreement is to be construed in accordance with and governed by the internal laws of Malta without giving effect to any choice of law rule that would cause the application of the laws of any jurisdiction other than the internal laws of Malta to the rights and duties of the Parties.
+Any legal action or other legal proceeding relating to this Agreement or the enforcement of any provision of this Agreement shall be brought or otherwise commenced in a court located in Malta.

-Each Party to this Agreement expressly and irrevocably consents and submits to the jurisdiction and venue of each court located in the Cayman Islands in connection with any such legal proceeding.
+Each Party to this Agreement expressly and irrevocably consents and submits to the jurisdiction and venue of each court located in the Malta in connection with any such legal proceeding.

 Notices.
-Any notice or other communication required or permitted to be delivered to any Party under this Agreement shall be in writing and shall be deemed properly delivered, given and received when delivered (by hand, by registered mail, by courier or express delivery service, by email or by telecopier during business hours) to the address or telecopier number set forth beneath the name of such Party below, unless Party has given a notice of a change of address in writing:
+Any notice or other communication required or permitted to be delivered to any Party under this Agreement shall be in writing and shall be deemed properly delivered, given, and received when delivered (by hand, by registered mail, by courier or express delivery service, by email) to the address set forth beneath the name of such Party below, unless Party has given a notice of a change of address in writing: